Tyrn/wei/the-insider-en.typ

 were just cooling it off.
-I make another appointment today, come in and they tell  me,  "the  boss ain't here  for  you, Weian peasant  mug,  the boss is driving a big dog around the  construction, it's not your lawn anymore, move it - go back to your barrack.
+I make another appointment today, come in and they tell  me,  "the  boss ain't here  for  you, Weian peasant  mug,  the boss is driving a big dog around the  construction, it's not your lawn anymore, move it---go back to your barrack.
 So, I went back and it put me out.
 Why won't I do something that the boss notice me?"

      Bemish  didn't interrupt the  man yet.
 He had realized a while ago that sooner or  later the  bandits would visit him but  he  hadn't suspected that they would choose such an original way.
-And this knave is also reminding  in a subtle way - I have no problem knifing a boy down or you, boss...
+And this knave is also reminding  in a subtle way---I have no problem knifing a boy down or you, boss...

      "That was not a good idea," Bemish grinned, "because they will cut your head off now."